-You will likely receive your white blood cell count as part of the results from a complete blood count.
+You will likely receive your WBC count as part of the results of a CBC.
 Results may be shared during a follow-up visit, and a test report may be available through your online medical record.
 The results of a CBC, including the WBC count, are usually available within a few business days.

 Interpreting test results

-A CBC test report will include your white blood cell count as well as other measurements and the laboratory’s reference ranges.
-Reference ranges show the levels that the laboratory expects to find in a healthy person.
+A CBC test report will include your WBC count as well as other measurements and the laboratory’s normal reference ranges, which show the levels that the laboratory expects to find if you are healthy.

 Your WBC count will be written on your test report as WBCs per microliter (cells/μL).
-The reference range for WBC count in healthy people may vary from lab to lab, so it is important to discuss the meaning of your results with a health care provider.
+If you are healthy, the reference range for WBC count may vary from lab to lab, so it is important to discuss the meaning of your results with a health care provider.